Jordan: Background and U.S. Relations

 Eastern Affairs

-also is a longtime U.S. partner in global counterterrorism operations.
-U.S.-Jordanian military,
+partner in global counterterrorism operations.
+U.S.-Jordanian military, intelligence, and

-support for Jordan.
-U.S. assistance has helped Jordan address serious vulnerabilities, both
+U.S. assistance has helped Jordan address serious vulnerabilities, both internal and external.
+Jordan’s small size, refugee

-internal and external.
-Jordan’s small size, refugee burden, and lack of major economic resources have made it dependent on
+burden, and lack of major economic resources have made it dependent on aid from Western and various Arab sources.
+The

-aid from Western and various Arab sources.
-The Biden Administration has acknowledged Jordan’s role as a central U.S.
+Biden Administration has acknowledged Jordan’s role as a central U.S. partner in promoting Israeli-Palestinian peace and

-the kingdom.
-Jordan also hosts nearly 3,000 U.S. troops.
+advocates for continued robust U.S. assistance to the kingdom.
+Jordan also hosts over 3,000 U.S. troops.

 Annual U.S. aid to Jordan has tripled in historical terms over the last 15 years.
 The United States has provided economic and